projecthorus/horusdemodlib/horusbinaryv3/README.md

 - 1x String `a-z`,`A-Z`,`0-9`,`_ +/=-.`
 - 8x Boolean

-Custom sensor types should always be sent in order.
+Custom sensor types should always be sent in the same order.
 If no data is available for a type the sensor type should be sent with no sensor values.

 This allows for combinations such as:
 ##### Example 1